 Reports to: (Interim) Managing Director

-The Fellow will study the asset building field, develop relationships with nonprofit leaders and policymakers across the state, and help develop materials to educate members, policy makers, and foundations.
+The Fellow will study racism and anti-racism in California’s asset building field through primary and secondary research and help develop materials to educate CABC members, California policy makers, and philanthropic stakeholders.

 Duties will include: